camtrees/camtrees.github.io/changelog/index.md

 * Created cam_tree_latest_height view

 ### Website Content
+* Had ChatGPT review most pages
+* Added a Tree Tag Proposal for sharing with Mark, Eva, Lea, and Kim
 * Created content for the 'PostgreSQL' page under the Info for Database Admins hierarchy
 * Created content for the GitHub page under the Info for Database Admins hierarchy